basedayy/ayyofficial/README.md

 **In general:** I used the normal basics of making a website and mixed with my coding abilities with some researches.

-**the forums page**: i used linked github discussions with the site's div through the extention called giscus (its very easy to setup).
+**the forums page**: i used linked github discussions with the site's div through the extention called giscus (its very easy to set it up).

 **the domain**: i used a site called https://www.freenom.com and configured the dns with github.
 Thats how i got my domain running on gg-pages.